TABISHCODING/Daily-LeetCode-Practice-Notes/1)Python_Fundamentals/interview questions.md

 ## **Q4.
 Describe a challenging problem you solved.**

-The hardest part in ResumeDoctor.AI was designing clean keyword extraction when resumes were noisy.
-I experimented with text cleaning, TF-IDF, and fallback logic until the results were accurate.
+In ResumeDoctor.AI, handling noisy and inconsistent resume text was challenging.
+Many resumes had different formats, so extracting clean keywords required experimentation with text cleaning, lemmatization, and fallback logic.
+After testing multiple approaches, I built a reliable extraction flow that gave accurate results.

 ---

 ## **Q5.
 How do you handle pressure or tight deadlines?**

-I break tasks into smaller parts, prioritize important ones, and communicate honestly if anything needs extra time.
+I break the work into smaller steps, prioritize the most important tasks, and maintain a calm approach.
+If needed, I communicate early about timelines so the team stays aligned.
+This helps me deliver consistently even under pressure.

 ---

 ## **Q6.
 What do you do when you’re stuck on a problem?**

-I try multiple angles, check logs, isolate the issue, and refer to documentation.
-If still stuck, I discuss with teammates.
+I simplify the problem first, check logs, isolate the failing part, and compare expected vs actual behavior.
+If I still need clarity, I refer to documentation or discuss with teammates.
+This approach usually helps me find the solution systematically.

 ---